 The primary purpose of ILAC is to establish an international arrangement between member accreditation bodies based on peer evaluation and mutual acceptance.
 ILAC is the principal international co-operation for:

-Over 90 accreditation bodies from over 80 economies have signed the ILAC Mutual Recognition Arrangement (ILAC MRA).
+114 accreditation bodies from over 118 economies have signed the ILAC Mutual Recognition Arrangement (ILAC MRA).
 The accreditation bodies that are signatories to the ILAC MRA have been peer evaluated in accordance with ISO/IEC 17011 to demonstrate their competence.
 Detailed information is available from the ILAC MRA and Signatories page.

-The ILAC MRA signatory accreditation bodies assess and accredit conformity assessment bodies against the relevant international standards, including calibration laboratories using ISO/IEC 17025, testing laboratories using ISO/IEC 17025, medical testing laboratories using ISO 15189 and inspection bodies using ISO/IEC 17020.
+The ILAC MRA signatory accreditation bodies assess and accredit conformity assessment bodies against the relevant international standards, including calibration laboratories using ISO/IEC 17025, testing laboratories using ISO/IEC 17025, medical testing laboratories using ISO 15189, inspection bodies using ISO/IEC 17020, proficiency testing providers using ISO/IEC 17043 and reference material producers using ISO 17034.
 The results from the accredited conformity assessment bodies of the ILAC MRA signatories are then able to be recognised under the ILAC MRA.

-ILAC promotes the increased use and acceptance of accredited calibration, testing, medical testing and inspection data and results internationally.
+ILAC promotes the increased use and acceptance of accredited calibration, testing, medical testing and inspection data and results, proficiency testing programs and reference materials internationally.
 Industry, governments, regulators and consumers are encouraged to use and accept results from accredited conformity assessment bodies, including in other economies.
 By accepting products across national borders, the need for them to undergo additional testing or inspection in each country into which they are provided is removed.
 Governments and Regulators can therefore take advantage of the ILAC MRA to support the provision of local or national services, such as providing safe food and clean drinking water, providing energy, delivering health and social care or maintaining an unpolluted environment, and further develop or enhance trade agreements.
 Examples of how regulators are using the ILAC MRA can be viewed here.